 Our extraction booths are compatible with any extraction application, with the latest technology to allow for a precise, contaminant free final product.
 For each of these types of extraction, we offer sensors calibrated to handle the specific fumes created when utilizing these variations.
 Our labs are perfect for small, medium, and large extraction environments.
+All labs are compatible with most extraction types, and come included with LEL gas detection systems.
 For larger extraction systems, we can customize a lab to your specifications!
 Dual zone labs including C1D1,C1D2, and ISO7 are also available in multiple configurations.
+Our outdoor labs enable those without a facility to extract next to their field or open area!
+Cubes series labs are available in C1D1, C1D2, and dual zone environments.
 For more info on any of our products, don’t hesitate to contact us.

 The extraction type that you choose will guide which equipment you will need to get the job done.
 See the extraction types below!